leehach/spatialdb/docs/creating_a_postgis_server_in_docker.md

 1. [Get Docker](https://docs.docker.com/get-docker/) as appropriate for your OS.
 2. [Register](https://hub.docker.com/signup) on Docker Hub.

+> **NOTE:** When you first run Docker Desktop, you may get a notice that WSL (Windows Subsystem for Linux) needs to be upgraded.
+Open Windows PowerShell and run `wsl.exe --update` at the command line.

 # Create a PostGIS Container

 We will use the PostGIS images maintained at <https://hub.docker.com/r/kartoza/postgis/>.
 Begin by opening a terminal.
 Remember that you can use the up and down arrows in the terminal to cycle through recently used commands.
 If you are working on Windows, I recommend using Windows PowerShell instead of Command Prompt because PowerShell will remember your commands from previous terminal sessions.